KHP-Informatics/ngseasy/containerized/README.md

 - FASTQ_STAGGING [FASTQ_STAGGING is to hold all incoming raw fastq files]
 - ngs_projects [out put directory for all ngs projects)
+- reference_genomes [get from URL and unpack.
+NB: XXX GB!]

 These folders are required by pipeline as they are hardcoded in the nsg scripts.